freeyland/docker-magento/README.md

 ## Prerequisites

 This setup assumes you are running Docker on a computer with at least 4GB of allocated RAM, a dual-core, and an SSD hard drive.
-[Download & Install Docker Desktop](https://www.docker.com/products/docker-desktop).
+[Download & Install Docker Desktop](https://www.docker.com/products/docker-desktop). **Make sure that you allocate at least 5gb to Docker for Mac!**

 This configuration has been tested on Mac & Linux.

+## Important to know

+After the containers have been brought up, following folders are nfs mapped to your Docker container:

+- ./src/app/code
+- ./src/app/design
+- ./src/app/etc
+- ./src/composer.json
+- ./src/composer.lock
+- ./src/nginx.conf.sample

+Other folder will need copytocontainer and copyfromcontainer command to move your files.
+(See further)

 ## Quick Setup